codecypher/LearnAI/Level-0/nlp/nlp.md

 Developed with an emphasis on memory management, GenSim contains many models for document similarity, including Latent Semantic Indexing, Word2Vec, and FastText.

 ### Applications

 Now that we have discussed pre-processing methods and Python libraries, we can put it all together with a few examples.

-For each example, we cover a couple of NLP algorithms, pick one based on our rapid development goals, and create a simple implementation using one of the libraries [6]:
+For each example, we discuss a couple of NLP algorithms, pick one based on our rapid development goals, and create a simple implementation using one of the libraries [6]:

 - Pre-Processing
-- Document Clustering
 - Sentiment Analysis

 - Document Clustering